apache/trafficcontrol/docs/source/development/traffic_router.rst

 1. Clone the traffic_control repository using Git.
 2. Change directories into ``traffic_control/traffic_router``.
 3. Follow the instructions in "README.DNSSEC" for DNSSEC support.
-4. Set the environment variable TRAFFIC_MONITOR_HOSTS to be a semicolon delimited list of Traffic Monitors that can be accessed during integration tests
+4. Set the environment variable TRAFFIC_MONITOR_HOSTS to be a semicolon delimited list of Traffic Monitors that can be accessed during integration tests OR install the traffic_monitor.properties file as described below.
 5. Additional configuration is set using the below files:

   * core/src/test/conf/dns.properties              - copy from core/src/main/conf
   * core/src/test/conf/http.properties             - copy from core/src/main/conf
   * core/src/test/conf/log4j.properties            - copy from core/src/main/conf
-  * core/src/test/conf/traffic_monitor.properties  - copy from core/src/main/conf
+  * core/src/test/conf/traffic_monitor.properties  - copy from core/src/main/conf and then edit the 'traffic_monitor.bootstrap.hosts' property.
-  * core/src/test/conf/traffic_ops.properties file holds the credentials for accessing Traffic Ops.              - copy from core/src/main/conf
+  * core/src/test/conf/traffic_ops.properties file holds the credentials for accessing Traffic Ops.              - copy from core/src/main/conf and then edit the credentials as approriate for the Traffic Ops instance you will be using.
   * Default configuration values now reside in core/src/main/webapp/WEB-INF/applicationContext.xml
   * The above values may be overridden by creating and/or modifying the property files listed in core/src/main/resources/applicationProperties.xml
   * Pre-existing properties files are still honored by Traffic Router.
 For example traffic_monitor.properties: